dthesiya/GameOfLife/README.md

 Lab1_extended
 =============

-* It is implemented using image rendering and GridView + Adapter.
+* It is implemented using <b>image rendering</b> and <b>GridView + Adapter</b>.

-* It is a bit enhanced version of Lab1 generating next versions of evolution continuously once user starts it until 1) it reaches a stable state, 2) every life goes outside of grid bounds or 3) user stops explicitly.
+* It is a bit enhanced version of Lab1 generating next versions of evolution continuously once user starts it until either 1) it reaches a stable state, 2) every life goes outside of grid bounds or 3) user stops explicitly.

 License
 =======